go-leap/dev/lex/readme.md

 ```go
 func (me Tokens) BreakOnIdent(needleIdent string, skipForEachOccurrenceOfIdent string) (pref Tokens, suff Tokens, numUnclosed int)
 ```
+BreakOnIdent finds the desired occurrence of `needleIdent` in `me`, then returns in `pref` all `Tokens` preceding it and in `suff` all following it.
+If `skipForEachOccurrenceOfIdent` is given, then for every encountered `TokenIdent` occurrence of it one `needleIdent` occurrence will be skipped.
+If `numUnclosed` is not `0`, this typically indicates a syntax error depending on the language being lexed; strictly speaking it denotes the number of skipped-and-not-closed occurrences of `skipForEachOccurrenceOfIdent`.
+Unless a correct break position was found, `pref` and `suff` will both be `nil`.

 #### func (Tokens) BreakOnIndent

 ```go
 func (me Tokens) BreakOnIndent(minIndent int) (indented Tokens, outdented Tokens)
 ```
+BreakOnIndent returns in `indented` all `Tokens` on the same line as the first in `me`, plus all subsequent `Tokens` with `LineIndent` greater than `minIndent`; and in `outdented` the first and all following `Tokens` with a `LineIndent` less-or-equal (if any).

 #### func (Tokens) BreakOnOther